 This recipe for Polish buttermilk crumb cake or placek na maślance z kruszonka (PLAHT-sek mahsh-LAHN-tseh z krroo-SHOHN-kah) is from my cousin Krystyna Filipiak who lives in Turek, Poland.

 It's a simple coffee cake that has buttermilk in the batter and is topped with fresh fruit of choice (I like tart cherries) and sweet crumbs or streusel.
 A streusel is simply a crumbly topping made by combining flour, sugar, butter, and sometimes spices like cinnamon (although not in this recipe) until crumbly.
 It is then sprinkled on coffee cakes, breads, muffins, and cakes.
 The word streusel is German for "to sprinkle" or to "strew."

 Krystyna says even a beginner cook can make this dessert and she's right.
 For variety, Krystyna sometimes spreads two cans of poppy seed filling on top of the fruit followed by the crumb topping.

-- 2 quarts fresh fruit like pitted cherries, berries or apple slices
+2 quarts fresh fruit, such as pitted cherries, berries or apple slices

-- 4 ounces (1 stick) cold butter, cut into pieces
+4 ounces (1/2 cup) cold butter, cut into pieces

 The Importance of Coffee Cakes in Eastern European Entertaining